Kecskemét: History

 The Hungarian Association of Photographers formed the Hungarian Photography Foundation in 1990.
-It helped raise funds for the restoration of an 18th-century building in Kecskemét last used as an Orthodox synagogue.
-It was adapted for the Hungarian Museum of Photography (Magyar Fotográfiai Múzeum), which opened in 1991.
+It alos helped raise funds for the restoration of an 18th-century building in Kecskemét; last used as an Orthodox synagogue, it was adapted for the Hungarian Museum of Photography (Magyar Fotográfiai Múzeum), which opened in 1991.
 The museum holds work by Hungarian and other photographers of international and national reputations.
-It especially collects Hungarian photographers who successfully worked abroad.
+It collects especially Hungarian photographers who successfully worked abroad.

-On 18 June 2008, German car manufacturer Daimler announced that it would build a Mercedes-Benz manufacturing plant in Kecskemét, planning to invest €800 million (US$1.24 billion).
-The plant, one of the biggest if not the biggest-ever in the region, provides work for 2,500 people.
+On 18 June 2008, the German car manufacturer Daimler announced that it would build a Mercedes-Benz manufacturing plant in Kecskemét and planned to invest €800 million (US$1.24 billion).
+The plant is one of the largest, if not the largest, ever in the region, and employs 2,500 people.

 Economy

-In March 2012, the German automobile manufacturer Daimler AG opened a plant nearby Kecskemét, to manufacture the new B-Class, A-Class and CLA-Class models.
+In March 2012, the German automobile manufacturer Daimler AG opened a plant nearby Kecskemét to manufacture the new B-Class, A-Class and CLA-Class models.
 The Stuttgart-based company invested €800 million (US$1.24 billion) to build the new plant, which is expected to create 3,000 new jobs in the region.
 According to the plans, more than 100,000 vehicles will be produced annually at the factory.